paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-037-youth-conservation-corps-and-public-lands-corps.md

 ### Statutory Notes

 #### Effective Date
-Subchapter effective Oct.
+Section effective Oct.
 1, 1993, see section 123 of Pub.
 L. 103–82, set out as an Effective Date of 1993 Amendment note under [section 1701 of this title](./chapter-037-youth-conservation-corps-and-public-lands-corps.md#section-1701).

 #### Short Title
 For short title of title II of Pub.
 L. 91–378, as added by Pub.
 L. 103–82, title I, § 105(6), Sept.
 21, 1993, 107 Stat.
 848, as the “Public Lands Corps Act of 1993”, see Short Title note set out under [section 1701 of this title](./chapter-037-youth-conservation-corps-and-public-lands-corps.md#section-1701).